+(3) Dual-isotope ^{99m}Tc sestamibi/123I-iodine protocol

-Dual-Tracer ^{99m}Tc-Sestamibi/123I-Iodine Protocol.
-Sodium 123I-iodide accumulates only in thyroid tissue, and ^{99m}Tc-sestamibi accumulates in both parathyroid adenoma and thyroid tissue.
-By subtracting a 123I-iodine image from a ^{99m}Tc-sestamibi image, one can isolate the uptake in the parathyroid adenoma (16).
+Sodium 123I-iodide accumulates only in the thyroid tissue, and ^{99m}Tc sestamibi accumulates in both a parathyroid adenoma and the thyroid tissue.
+By subtracting a 123Iiodine image from a ^{99m}Tc sestamibi image, the uptake in the parathyroid adenoma is isolated (16).

-We prepared the thyroid phantom to include both ^{99m}Tcpertechnetate and 123I-BMIPP, whereas the parathyroid adenoma phantom included only ^{99m}Tc-pertechnetate.
-The background included both ^{99m}Tc-pertechnetate and 123I-BMIPP.
+We prepared the thyroid phantom to include both ^{99m}Tc pertechnetate and 123I-BMIPP, while the parathyroid adenoma phantom only included ^{99m}Tc pertechnetate.
+The background included both ^{99m}Tc pertechnetate and 123I-BMIPP.
 Dual-energy simultaneous acquisition of ^{99m}Tc and 123I was performed.
 After acquisition, we generated ^{99m}Tc and 123I window images separately, and subtracted the 123I window image from the ^{99m}Tc window image.

-Image Acquisition and Processing
+Image acquisition and processing

-In this study, we used D-SPECT (Spectrum Dynamics Medical) for CZT SPECT imaging.
+In this study, we used D-SPECT (Spectrum Dynamics Medical, Israel) for CZT-SPECT imaging.
 D-SPECT is equipped with tungsten parallel-hole collimators and uses list-mode acquisition, with 120 projections per detector.
-The matrix size of CZT SPECT images was 16×64 , and the pixel size was 2.26 mm/pixel.
-CZT SPECT data were reconstructed using ordered-subset expectation maximization, with 7 iterations and 32 subsets.
-When we performed dualtracer acquisition with the ^{99m}Tc and 123I windows, 2 different energy windows were used simultaneously without scatter correction.
-The NaI camera (BrightView; Philips) was equipped with a low-energy, high-resolution collimator.
-The matrix size of the planar image from the NaI camera (NaI planar image) was 256×256 , and the pixel size was 6.4 mm/pixel.
-The details of the energy windows used for the CZT and NaI cameras are shown in Table 2.
+The matrix size of CZT-SPECT images was 16×64 and the pixel size was 2.26 mm/pixel.
+CZT-SPECT data were reconstructed using the ordered subset expectation maximization method, with 7 iterations and 32 subsets.
+When we performed dual-isotope acquisition with the ^{99m}Tc and 123I windows, two different energy windows were used simultaneously without scatter correction.
+The NaI camera (BrightView, Philips, Netherlands) was equipped with a low-energy, highresolution collimator.
+The matrix size of the planar image from the NaI camera (NaI-planar image) was 256×256 and the pixel size was 6.4 mm/pixel.
+The details of the energy windows used for the CZT-SPECT and NaI cameras are shown in Table 2.

-All images were analyzed using freely downloadable software for nuclear medicine (Prominence Processor, version 3.1; Japanese Society of Radiologic Technology) (26).
-Using this software, we made maximum-intensity-projection (MIP) images from the CZT SPECT data by the same method as that used to make MIP images from the NaI data (27).
+All images were analyzed using freely downloaded software for nuclear medicine (Prominence Processor Version 3.1, The Japanese Society of Radiological Technology, Tokyo, Japan) (26).
+Using this software, we made maximum intensity projection (MIP) images from the CZT-SPECT data.
+MIP images were generated by the same method used to make MIP images of NaI images (27).
 The maximum intensity along the viewing path was projected.
 We also used the "planar H/M" application program, which was installed on the D-SPECT workstation (3).
-This application was programmed to evaluate the heart-to-mediastinum ratio in cardiac 123I-metaiodobenzylguanidine scintigraphy.
-Each detector of D-SPECT provides a small 2-dimensional (2D) image per angular position.
-Taken together, all the small 2D images that share the same angle yield wide 2D planar-equivalent (PE) images, which look similar to planar images from a NaI camera.
+This application was programmed to evaluate the heart-tomediastinum ratio in cardiac 123I-metaiodobenzylguanidine scintigraphy.
+Each detector of D-SPECT provides a small 2-D image per angular position.
+Taken together all the small 2-D images that share the same angle yield wide 2-D planar equivalent (PE) images, which look similar to planar images from a NaI camera.

-In thyroid imaging, we set a region of interest on both lobes of the thyroid gland and on the background and measured the mean count per pixel.
-Image count for the region of interest was calculated by subtracting the background mean count from the region-ofinterest mean count.
-In parathyroid imaging, image subtraction was performed using dual-tracer protocols on the MIP image.
+In thyroid imaging, we set a region of interest (ROI) on both lobes of the thyroid gland and the background and measured the mean counts per pixel.
+Image counts for the ROI were calculated by subtracting the background mean counts from the ROI mean counts.
+In parathyroid imaging, image subtraction was performed using dual-isotope protocols on the MIP image.
 We adjusted the phantom position and uptake intensity between different photopeak images for subtraction using the software, and subjectively satisfactory images for diagnosis were thus obtained.

-Statistical Analysis
+Statistical analysis

 The data were analyzed using a website for statistical computation (VassarStats; http://vassarstats.net/).
-Correlations between the radioactivity and image counts were assessed using the Pearson correlation coefficient (r).
-Differences in correlation coefficients between images were assessed using the Fisher transformation test.
-A 2-tailed P value of less than 0.05 was considered statistically significant.
+Correlations between the radioactivity and image counts were assessed using the Pearson's correlations coefficient (r).
+The differences in correlation coefficient between images were assessed using the Fisher transformation test.
+A two-tailed p value of <0.05 was considered statistically significant.